Fort Knox: Commemorations

-In 2011, the U.S. Army Armor School was relocated to "The Maneuver Center of Excellence" at FT Benning, GA.

 History

 Fortification

 Fortifications were constructed near the site in 1861, during the Civil War when Fort Duffield was constructed.
 Fort Duffield was located on what was known as Muldraugh Hill on a strategic point overlooking the confluence of the Salt and Ohio Rivers and the Louisville and Nashville Turnpike.
 The area was contested by both Union and Confederate forces.
 Bands of organized guerrillas frequently raided the area during the war.
 John Hunt Morgan and the 2nd Kentucky Cavalry Regiment of the Confederate Army raided the area before staging his infamous raid across Indiana and Ohio.

 Post Civil War

-After the war, the area now occupied by the Army was home to various small communities.
-In October 1903, military maneuvers for the Regular Army and the National Guards of several states were held at West Point, Kentucky and the surrounding area.
+After the Civil War, the area now occupied by the Army was home to various small communities.
+In October 1903, military maneuvers for the Regular Army and the National Guards of several states were held at West Point, Kentucky, and the surrounding area.
 In April 1918, field artillery units from Camp Zachary Taylor arrived at West Point for training.
 20000 acre near the village of Stithton were leased to the government and construction for a permanent training center was started in July 1918.